ander-lab/config/README.md

 ~~~

 # CocConfig
-Only for mac users and c/cpp, I recommend add this lines to your :CocConfig
+Only for macOS Monterrey users and c/cpp, I recommend add this lines to your :CocConfig
 ~~~
   "languageserver": {
     "ccls": {